hypernumbers/learn_elisp_the_hard_way/contents/the-learn-elisp-for-emacs-community.rst

 License
 -------

 When this book is finished it will be released under a Creative Commons License.
 At the moment is remain copyright Gordon Guthrie (2010).
-Until it has been finsihed you MAY NOT redistribute it but may participate in the community development of the text by forking the git repository.
+Until it has been finished you MAY NOT redistribute it but may participate in the community development of the text by forking the git repository.

 -----------
 eMail Group